Hops, Hemp and Cannabis Packaging Guide

 Interested in the unique barrier properties of this material?
 See the Spec Sheet here: PACVF4C

-Typically, we see that our craft brewers receive their pelletized hops from their hops supplier and are more concerned with resealing opened bags while maintaining freshness, and possibly re-packaging their hops in different volumes.
+Typically, we see that our craft brewers receive their pelletized hops and hemp from their hops and hemp supplier and are more concerned with resealing opened bags while maintaining freshness, and possibly re-packaging their hops and hemp in different volumes.
 IMPAK has solutions for these different needs.

 HotJaw Portable Sealers